 - Avoid taking calcium supplements for 12 hours before your examination

 - Please bring a list of your current medication

 - Patient must be at least 20 years of age and weigh less than 350 pounds

-The professional performing the examination, will ask you to complete a short questionnaire.
-After reviewing the questionnaire the professional will position you on a Bone Density Table with a pad.
+The professional performing the examination will ask you to complete a short questionnaire.
+After reviewing the questionnaire you will be positioned on a bone density table with a pad.
 The machine will take images of one or more areas of the bone, usually lower back and hip.
 The examination takes approximately 20 minutes to complete.
-If you have any questions, please contact the Imaging Services Department at 812-237-1625.
+If you have any questions, please contact the Imaging Services Department at (812) 237-1625.